 OR

-when you, as an employer, terminate his contract due to several reasons.
-We include the discharge with cause(due to poor performance, misconduct, or other violations).
+When you, as an employer, terminate his contract for several reasons, we include the discharge with cause(due to poor performance, misconduct, or other violations).
 On the other hand, there is the discharge without cause when you, as an employer, are terminating the contract, usually due to economic circumstances-lay-offs imposed by external factors.

 There is a third option, a different case of ending an employment contract, which also falls into the involuntary type:

-These are the cases where the employer has an obligation to provide the employee with a suitable termination letter.
+It's important to note that in all these cases, the employer has a legal obligation to provide the employee with a suitable termination letter.
+This ensures transparency and clarity in the termination process.

-Termination letters are also known as a pink slip, contract termination letter, letter of separation, or notice of termination of employment.
+Termination letters are also known as pink slips, contract termination letters, letters of separation, or notices of termination of employment.

 The reasons for ending an employment contract can be various, ranging from incompetence, misconduct, poor performance, layoffs, or any other justifiable basis.

-We have another great tip for you!
-A termination checklist, so you don’t skip any step in this process.
+We have another great resource for you!
+A termination checklist, to ensure you complete every step of this process.

 As mentioned above, there are three types of involuntary termination; therefore, the letter you send the employee should reflect the types of termination individually.